-From the Clock Tower 1 turn left into High Street, then cross towards the Peahen Public House, and turn right down Holywell Hill.
-Our route takes us past the historic White Hart Hotel and the former Ryder Seed Hall and offices 2.
+From the Clock Tower 🛈 turn left into High Street, then cross towards the Peahen Public House, and turn right down Holywell Hill.
+Our route takes us past the historic White Hart Hotel and the former Ryder Seed Hall and offices 20.

 Cross the River Ver at the base of the hill, then take the riverside footpath left.

-Although the river has been highly modified during the last two millennia, and encroached upon, its valley bottom remains an important green corridor through St Albans (2).
+Although the river has been highly modified during the last two millennia, and encroached upon, its valley bottom remains an important green corridor through St Albans 3.

 Follow the footpath to Cottonmill Lane, then alongside the River through Sopwell Nunnery Green Space.
-At Sopwell Mill, turn right, across the recreation ground to emerge onto Cottonmill Lane.
+Shortly after passing beneath the Alban Way, turn right across the recreation ground to emerge onto Cottonmill Lane.

-For fine views of the Ver Valley back to the Abbey and Sopwell Mill, and south to New Barnes Mill make a detour into the grounds of the Marlborough Club (via Old Oak).
+For fine views of the Ver Valley back to the Abbey and Sopwell Mill, and south to New Barnes Mill make a detour into the grounds of the Marlborough Club (via Old Oak) 4.

-Take care \bigwedge at New Barnes Mill \bigcirc as there is no pedestrian footpath - keep to the left across the first bridge.
-Turn right after the second bridge onto the riverside path. \textcircled Watch out for the blue flash of Kingfishers flying up the Ver.
-Cross the footbridge before the A414 embankment, then the farm access bridge after, and follow the path across the middle of the watermeadows. () are rich in aquatic flora and fauna; they are grazed by cattle and sheep from nearby Hedges Farm.
+Take care 🗥 at New Barnes Mill 😉 as there is no pedestrian footpath.
+Turn right after the second bridge onto the riverside path. \Watch out for the blue flash of Kingfishers flying up the Ver.

+Cross the footbridge before the A414 embankment, then the farm access bridge after, and follow the path across the middle of the

+These watermeadows of are rich in aquatic flora and fauna; they are grazed by cattle and sheep from nearby Hedges Farm.
 From the eastern side of the valley here, it is easy to imagine the 'natural' river filling the whole of the river corridor here, especially during winter months.

 Pass through a kissing gate to follow the path beside allotments.
 Turn right into Burydell Lane.
-Park Street Mill 🕖 sits at the junction with Watling Street.
+Park Street Mill 70 sits at the junction with Watling Street.